hackclub/hackclub/workshops/personal_website/README.md

 **Commit your changes**

-Whenever you drop a new feature or fix, you'll have some changed lines in your code.
+Whenever you add a new feature or fix, you'll have to commit the lines of code that you changed.

-Go to the "Git" tab, fill a "Commit message", and click "Commit"
+Go to the "Git" tab on the left of your codespace, fill out a "Commit message", and click "Commit"

 ![Git tab](https://cloud-a7ulcfg3e-hack-club-bot.vercel.app/0screenshot_update.png)

-And just like that your website is now published at the domain `USERNAME.github.io/REPONAME` on the internet for all your friends to see!
+And just like that, your new changes are now published at the URL `USERNAME.github.io/REPONAME` on the internet for all your friends to see!

 _Give it 2 minutes to deploy your changes the first time!_